-Rolls Gracie was one of the most important members of the Gracie family, being the family’s champion in the 1970′s and considered to be the father of modern day jiu jitsu through his ideas on cross training in different martial arts.
-Rolls is also often labelled as the pioneer in the development of the open guard, having influenced most of his and all following generations of BJJ practitioners such as “Carlinhos” Gracie (founder of Gracie-Barra), Rickson Gracie (BJJ legend), Royce Gracie (UFC Hall of Fame), Romero Cavalcanti (Founder of Alliance BJJ team) and many others.
+Rolls Gracie was one of the most important members for jiu jitsu in the Gracie family, being the clan’s champion in the 1970’s.
+Regarded by many as the father of modern day jiu jitsu, a label that stuck thanks to his ideas on cross training in different grappling arts, Rolls is arguably the most influential figure in the history of the sport, having affected most of the following generations in jiu jitsu, including great practitioners and instructors such as “Carlinhos” Gracie (founder of Gracie-Barra), Rickson Gracie (BJJ legend), Royce Gracie (UFC Hall of Fame), Romero Cavalcanti (Founder of Alliance BJJ team) and many others.

 Rolls Gracie Jiu Jitsu